Charro Beans! You'll be hard pressed to find an authentic batch of Charro Beans anywhere north of the border, so it's high time to make your own!

 - 1/2 teaspoon Mexican oregano (optional)

 - 1/2 teaspoon salt (plus more to taste)

 - freshly cracked black pepper

-Salt to taste.
-I added another generous pinch to this batch (so that is approx. 1 teaspoon total).
+- Salt to taste.
+I added another generous pinch to this batch (so that is approx. 1 teaspoon total) but keep in mind that if you are using store-bought stock that's high in sodium then you won't need to add as much salt.
 You can also add more heat at this point if you want a more fiery batch.